botpanel/bmd/README.md

 # Application Verification

 Verifiying your application is a vital step in completing your dashboard, made to establish user trust.
 Read more on this in the `Verification Status` tab on your application's navbar.

+# Sharing your dashboard with your users

+Sharing your dashboard with your users is as easy as sending them the link to your dashboard.
+After visiting it only once, it will forever be shown in their `Recent` section in the client dashboard.